 The attack has even been popping up in different languages such as Spanish and German, although without the password being explicitly stated or perhaps even known to the attacker.
 (It seems campaigns in other languages use spam lists rather than the password list that the English version uses.)
 In our sample set, the countries we saw targeted were Australia, Belgium, Canada, China, Czech Republic, Spain, Guatemala, Hungary, Ireland, Iceland, Japan, Sri Lanka, Netherlands, United Kingdom, and the United States.

 Out of roughly 1,000 Bitcoin wallets belonging to the attacker, only four transfers were made.
-But with blackmail amounts at anywhere from $1,000 to $7,000, it’s easy to see why this campaign is popular, especially given that the overhead is so low.
+But with extortion amounts at anywhere from $1,000 to $7,000, it's easy to see why this campaign is popular, especially given that the overhead is so low.
 The cybercriminals simply need to send emails to addresses on publicly available lists.
-It’s also possible the attack was more effective early on before articles confirming it was just a scam started to surface.With blackmail amounts at anywhere from $1,000 to $7,000, it's easy to see why the #sextortion scam is popular with cyber criminals, especially given that the overhead is so low.Click To Tweet
+It's also possible the attack was more effective early on before articles confirming it was just a scam started to surface.With extortion amounts at anywhere from $1,000 to $7,000, it's easy to see why the #sextortion scam is popular with cyber criminals, especially given that the overhead is so low.Click To Tweet

 A Potential Victim’s Perspective